SalomePlatform/shaper/src/BuildPlugin/doc/compoundFeature.rst

 .. centered::
   Create a compound

-Select one or several shapes in a viewer.
-Selected shapes can be of any type (vertex, edge, face and so on).
+Select one or several shapes in the viewer.
+The selected shapes can be of any type (vertex, edge, face, etc.)

-**Apply** button creates compound.
+**Apply** button creates a compound.

-**Cancel** button cancels operation.
+**Cancel** button cancels the operation.

 **TUI Command**:  *model.addCompound(Part_doc, Shapes)*

-**Arguments**:   Part document + list of shapes.
+**Arguments**:   Part document + a list of shapes.

 Result
 """"""

-The result of the operation will be a compound created from selected shapes:
+The result of the operation will be a compound created from the selected shapes:

 .. image:: images/CreateCompound.png
   :align: center